(800 - 1400 C.E.)

 KEYBOARD INSTRUMENTS

 Organs and keyboards were the primary keyboard instruments used during the Renaissance era.
 They were commonly found in churches.
-In their earliest form, pedalboards were not built into such organs (except in Germany).
+In their earliest form, pedalboards were not built into such organs (except in Germany ).
 Regals, or positive organs, were in wide use since the Medieval period, while the portative organ died out during the latter 1600s.

-Keyboard instruments were mainly used for solo purposes during the Renaissance, and rarely accompanied vocal polyphony .
+Additionally, there were two other types of keyboard instruments now present in the musical world.
+They were the clavichord and the harpsichord.Keyboard instruments were mainly used for solo purposes during the Renaissance, and rarely accompanied vocal polyphony .
 It was an even rarer occurrence that a vocal or ensemble piece to be accompanied by a clavichord or harpsichord.

 ENSEMBLES